rugbyprof/4443-Internet-Programming/Assignments/07_Candy_Store_1/README.md

 - Place this dropdown somewhere on your page along with a submit button.
 - When a user chooses a category, populate your contents area with 10 items from that category.
   - Only display the `image`, the `title` and the `price` for right now.
-- At the bottom of your results, place a `next` link, that when clicked will display the next 10 items.
+- At the bottom of your results, place a `next` button, that when clicked will display the next 10 items.
 - NOTE: if you look at the results the API sends back it looks like:

 ```json